Borobudur Guide for 2023: How to climb up and watch the sunrise

 Punthuk Setumbu

-Setumbu Hill is open for a Borobudur sunrise in 2023!
-Reach the viewpoint on top before 5:00 to catch the colors changing before the actual sunrise.
+Setumbu Hill is open for a Borobudur sunrise!
+Reach the viewpoint on top before 5:00 to catch the vivid hues before the sunrise.
 The hike to the top takes around 15 minutes.

-The entrance fee for Punthuk Setumbu for foreign tourists is 50.000 IDR / 3.35$ (usually included in the price of the tour).
+The entrance fee for Punthuk Setumbu for foreign tourists is 50.000 IDR / 3.35$ (included in the price of the tour).

 How to get to Borobudur from Yogyakarta

-Virtually all visitors to Borobudur come from Yogyakarta.
+Most visitors go to Borobudur from Yogyakarta.
 You’re probably staying there yourself at the moment too!
-Check out these authentic things to do in Yogyakarta that go beyond the usual travel guides’ recommendations!

 Reach Borobudur for Sunrise